 Veneration of icons

-How the religion understands it: The veneration offered to icons is not adoration of matter, but honor relative to the person represented.
-The legitimacy of icons is strongly tied to the reality of the incarnation: because the Word became flesh, he can be represented.
+How the religion understands it: The veneration given to icons is not adoration of the material, but honor directed to the person represented.
+The legitimacy of icons is strongly tied to the reality of the incarnation: because the Word became flesh, it can be depicted.

-Context: This belief was especially consolidated in the context of the seventh ecumenical council and continues to be a very visible mark of Orthodoxy.
+Context: This belief was especially consolidated in the context of the seventh ecumenical council and remains a very visible mark of Orthodoxy.

 Supportive